tomas-polach/node-jsonrpc2-websocket/README.md

-# Node-JsonRpc2-Websocket
+# Node JsonRpc2 Websocket Boilerplate

-A simple websocket server for JSON-RPC2 APIs with HTTP fallback.
+Server boilerplate for JSON-RPC2 APIs using websockets with classic HTTP fallback.

 ## To do
 - add client features to JSON-RPC2 module